 Products.
 Our merchandising strategy is to offer fashionable urban apparel and accessories at attractive prices for the entire value-conscious family.
 We seek to maintain a diverse assortment of first quality, in-season merchandise that appeals to the distinctive tastes and preferences of our core customers.
-Approximately 20% of our net sales in fiscal 2017 were represented by nationally recognized brands.
+Approximately 20% of our net sales in fiscal 2018 were represented by nationally recognized brands.
 We also offer a wide variety of products from less recognized brands and a lesser amount representing private label products under our proprietary brands.

 Our merchandise includes apparel, accessories and home.
 Within apparel, we offer fashion sportswear for men, women and children, including offerings for newborns, infants, toddlers, boys and girls.
 Accessories include handbags, jewelry, footwear, belts, intimate apparel, scrubs and sleepwear.
-Home includes both functional and decorative home product, as well as beauty, books and toys.
+Home includes functional bedroom, bathroom and kitchen products, as well as beauty and toys.

-The following table sets forth the merchandise assortment by classification as a percentage of net sales for fiscal 2017, 2016 and 2015.
+The following table sets forth the merchandise assortment by classification as a percentage of net sales for fiscal 2018, 2017 and 2016.

-Percent Percentage of Net Sales
+Percent age of Net S Sales

-2017 2016 2015
+2018 2017 2016

-Accessories 32 % 31 % 30 %
+Accessories 32 % 32 % 31 %

-Ladies' 23 % 24 % 24 %
+Children's 23 % 23 % 23 %

-Children's 23 % 23 % 25 %
+Ladies' 22 % 23 % 24 %

 Men's 17 % 17 % 17 %

-Home 5 % 5 % 4 %
+Home 6 % 5 % 5 %

 Pricing.
 We purchase our merchandise at attractive prices and mark prices up less than department or specialty stores.
 We seek to provide nationally recognized brands at prices that are 20% to 70% below regular retail prices available in department stores and specialty stores.
 Further, we consider the price-to-value relationships of our non-branded products to be exceptionally strong.
 Both branded and non-branded offerings validate our value and fashion positioning to our customers.
 We review each department in our stores at least monthly for possible markdowns based on sales rates and fashion seasons to promote faster turnover of inventory and to accelerate the flow of current merchandise.
+In late 2019, we plan to implement a Markdown Optimization System, which is expected to improve our ability to determine optimal price reductions and timing, minimize end-of-season inventory and provide the ability to execute markdowns at the store level.